cgwire/kitsu/docs/getting-started-production/README.md

 You can now create the episodes, the sequences, and shots.

 Enter the first episode using your code name, for example, e01, then click on the **add** button (1).
-Do the same for the sequence, for example, sq01, then **add** (2), and now the shots: sh001, then again **add** (3).
+Do the same for the sequence, for instance, sq01, then **add** (2), and now the shots: sh001, then again **add** (3).
-You can also define a padding for your shots.
+You can also define padding for your shots.

 ![Manage shots](../img/getting-started/manage_shot.png)